KamranAzeem/learn-kubernetes/kubeadm/README.md

 Reference documentation: [https://kubernetes.io/docs/setup/independent/install-kubeadm/](https://kubernetes.io/docs/setup/independent/install-kubeadm/)

 Kubeadm helps you setup/bootstrap a minimum viable/usable Kubernetes cluster that just works.
-Kubeadm also supports cluster expasion, upgrades, downgrade, and managing bootstrap tokens, which are extra features, if you are comparing it with minikube.
+Kubeadm also supports cluster expansion, upgrades, downgrade, and managing bootstrap tokens, which are extra features, if you are comparing it with minikube.

+A video showing kubeadm cluster setup, (in Urdu language), using this guide, is available at: [https://youtu.be/FRvkSlIUimM](https://youtu.be/FRvkSlIUimM)

 ## Setup / components / look and feel: